redecentralize/alternative-internet/README.md

 - [Airlock](https://github.com/slothbag/Airlock) A decentralized dropbox / mega upload style app.
 Uses a combination of Ethereum and IPFS to index and list content
 - [BitDust](http://bitdust.io) - is decentralized, secure and anonymous on-line storage, where only the owner has access and absolute control over its data.
 BitDust project is aimed to protect users freedom and provide an alternative way to operate and communicate in the network.
+- Cloudron](http://cloudron.io/) is a platform to run apps on your server.
+It includes 1-Click app install, automatic backups, updates, Single Sign-On, DNS setup, SSL provisioning and a secure firewall.
 - [Cozy](http://cozy.io) is a personal cloud you can host, hack and delete.
 With Cozy, you manage your web apps like you were on your smartphone.
 It provides an open market place from where you can install the web app you made yourself (Cozy is a [personal PaaS](http://cozy.io/hack/getting-started/architecture-overview.html)).
 - [ClearSkies](https://github.com/jewel/clearskies) is a peer-to-peer file sync program.
 It is inspired by BitTorrent Sync, but has an open and fully-documented protocol.
 - [Perkeep (was Camlistore)](http://perkeep.org/) is your personal storage system for life.
 It is an acronym for "Content-Addressable Multi-Layer Indexed Storage" and could be described as "Like git for all content in your life"